Search Using Structured Data

 The patent providing details of the use of JSON-LD to provide a machine-readable set of facts on a site can be found here:

 Assignee: Google Inc.

 Filed: October 6, 2014

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for storing semi-structured data.
-One of the methods includes maintaining a plurality of schemas; receiving a first semi-structured data item; determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas; and in response to determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas: generating a new schema, encoding the first semi-structured data item in the first data format to generate the first new encoded data item in accordance with the new schema, storing the first new encoded data item in the data item repository, and associating the first new encoded data item with the new schema.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, store semi-structured data.
+One of the methods includes maintaining a plurality of schemas; receiving a first semi-structured data item; determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas; and in response to determining that the first semi-structured data item does not match any of the schemas in the plurality of schemas: generating a new schema, encoding the first semi-structured data item in the first data format to generate the first new encoded data item following the new schema, storing the first new encoded data item in the data item repository, and associating the first new encoded data item with the new schema.

 Take Aways on Structured Data Use

-And if you are optimizing a site for Google, it also helps to optimize the same site for Bing, and it is good to see that Bing seems to like JSON-LD too.
+And if you are optimizing a site for Google, it also helps to optimize the same site for Bing, and it is good to see that Bing seems to like JSON-LD.
 It has taken a while for Bing to do that (see Aaron Bradley’s post, An Open Letter to Bing Regarding JSON-LD.)
 It appears that Bing has listened a little, adding some capacity to check on JSON-LD after it is deployed: Bing announces Bing AMP viewer & JSON-LD support in Bing Webmaster Tools.
-The Bing Markup Validator does not yet help with JSON-LD, but Bing Webmaster Tools now helps with debugging JSON-LD.
+The Bing Markup Validator does not yet help with JSON-LD, but Bing Webmaster Tools now helps debug JSON-LD.
 I like using this Structured Data Linter myself.